ietf-wg-ccwg/draft-ietf-ccwg-ratelimited-increase/draft-welzl-ccwg-ratelimited-increase.md

 --- abstract

-This document specifies how transport protocols should increase their congestion window when the sender is rate-limited.
+This document specifies how transport protocols increase their congestion window when the sender is rate-limited.
-Such a limitation can be caused by the application stopping to supply data or by flow control.
+Such a limitation can be caused by the sending application not supplying data or by receiver flow control.

 --- middle